Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Experimental Results

 where $M_0$ is the saturation magnetization as $t \to \infty$.
-We find that, in the high temperature regime (2.5 K $<T < 100$ K), $1/T_1$ at each $T$ is determined by fitting the Eq. (\ref{eq4}) at different frequencies (67.7 MHz, 101.5 MHz, and 194.83 MHz).
+In the high temperature regime (2.5 K $<T < 100$ K), $1/T_1$ at each $T$ was determined by fitting the data to Eq. (\ref{eq4}) at different frequencies (67.7 MHz, 101.5 MHz, and 194.83 MHz).
 Fig. \ref{F8}(a) depicts recovery curves at 67.7 MHz (under a magnetic field $H=15.90$ kOe) for selected temperatures.